20 Dec A Magical Christmas Getaway in Alsace

 - Best Western Hotel & SPA Le Schoenenbourg, Riquewihr: a 3 stars hotel located in front of the ramparts of the medieval town of Riquewihr, surrounded with vineyards.
 It has a parking lot and a wellness area with pools.

-- Hotel St Nicolas in Riquewihr: this 2 stars hotel is located inside the Old Town of Riquewihr.
+- Also there Hotel St Nicolas in Riquewihr: this 2 stars hotel is located inside the Old Town of Riquewihr.
 It offers the alliance between the comfort of modernity, and the charm of an ancient traditional Alsatian house.

-- B. Espace Suites – Hotel Riquewihr (JL BRENDEL): a 5 star hotel in a charming medieval house.
+- Lastly B. Espace Suites – Hotel Riquewihr (JL BRENDEL): a 5 star hotel in a charming medieval house.

 Where to eat in Riquewihr